Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Acknowledgments

-This study is supported by the National Key R\&D Program of China (Grant No. 2020AAA0104305), the National Natural Science Foundation of China (Grant No. 61806195), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB32070100, XDA27010404), and the Beijing Brain Science Project (Z181100001518006).
+This work was supported by the National Key R\&D Program of China (2020AAA0104305), the National Natural Science Foundation of China (61806195), the Strategic Priority Research Program of the Chinese Academy of Sciences (XDA27010404, XDB32070000).